aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 ### PPR

 Partial prerendering is new in nextjs and it is the "Holy Grail" of rendering.
+It prevents making a whole route/page dynamic if it has a `<Suspense>` somewhere in its component tree.

 - **concept**: combines SSG and Dynamic Rendering in the **same page**.
 You keep the outer shell (Navbar, Footer, Main Content) static, while isolating dynamic parts (like a "Recently Viewed" sidebar) in holes that are filled in dynamically.
-- **The Problem it Solves:** Previously, if one tiny component read a Cookie, the _entire page_ became Dynamic (SSR).
+- **The Problem it Solves:** Previously, if one tiny child component inside a page was asynchronous (called `fetch()`, `cookies()`, etc.), the _entire page_ became Dynamic (SSR).
 With PPR, only that component is Dynamic.

 Here's an example: